 Whether you should keep your Maine Coon cat indoors or outdoors is a highly emotive subject often debated by cat enthusiasts across the world.

-While the decision to keep your Maine Coon as an indoor or outdoor cat will always come down to each individual, many aspiring owners usually raise a lot of questions in relation to the Maine Coon lifespan outdoors.
+While the decision to keep your Maine Coon as an indoor or outdoor cat will always come down to each individual (and breeder contract), many aspiring owners usually raise a lot of questions about the Maine Coon lifespan outdoors.

 What we can tell you, however, is that relative to indoor cats, Maine Coon cats that live exclusively outdoors often have a shorter lifespan of just 2 – 5 years, unless they are lucky and do not encounter these hazards.